Yakitoriholic/Highlight-based_Echo_Simulation/readme.md

 Files:

-- .mlx:main file of the project（considering array is final edition）
+- main.mlx:main file of the project

 - other files: function file